chainHero/heroes-service/README.md

 The full file is available here: [`chaincode/main.go`](chaincode/main.go)

-> We choose to put the chaincode here to make the application simpler, but maybe it is better to use the architecture given by the SDK and put the chaincode in the `src` folder of `fixtures`.
+> We choose to put the chaincode here to make the application simpler, but from an architecture point of view, it will be better to use the architecture given by the SDK and put the chaincode in the `src` folder of `fixtures`.
 The chaincode isn't really related to the application, we can have one repository for the app and another for the chaincode.
-In addition, the chaincode can be written in Java or other languages in the future.
+For your information, in a near future, the chaincode could be written in other languages.

-For now, the chaincode does nothing extraordinary, just put the key/value `hello`/`world` in the ledger at the initialization.
+For now, the chaincode does nothing extraordinary, just put the key/value `hello`/`world` in the ledger at the initialisation.
 In addition, there is one function that we can call by an invoke: `query hello`.
 This function get the state in the ledger of `hello` and give it in response.
 We will test this in the next step, after successfully install and instantiate the chaincode.

 In order to install and instantiate the chaincode, we need to add some code in the application.
 Edit the [`blockchain/setup.go`](blockchain/setup.go) and add this following lines: